Fear of losing contact with their children is often one of the main reasons why people in unhappy marriages choose to stay married.

 - Split custody: Custody of one or more siblings is granted to one parent, while custody of the other siblings is granted to the other parent.

-There are several factors that go into evaluating this – the parent with higher financial ability does not necessarily have the clear advantage when it comes to custodial arrangements.
+There are several factors that go into evaluating this – the parent with higher financial ability does not necessarily have a clear advantage when it comes to custodial arrangements.

-Care and control determines which parent the child will live with.
+Care and control determine which parent the child will live with.
 That parent will be the child’s primary caregiver and be responsible for the child’s day-to-day life.

 Unlike custody orders, care and control orders can be granted to only one parent.